Austin McHenry

-Austin Bush McHenry (September 22, 1895 - November 27, 1922) was a professional baseball player who played outfielder in the Major Leagues from 1918 to 1922 for the St. Louis Cardinals.
+Austin Bush McHenry (September 22, 1895 - November 27, 1922) was an American professional baseball player who played outfield in the Major Leagues from 1918 to 1922 for the St. Louis Cardinals.
 Before his major-league promotion, he spent three seasons with the Milwaukee Brewers of the American Association.
 His best season in the major leagues came in 1921, when he hit .350.

 McHenry became ill during the 1922 season, experiencing unsteadiness with serious vision problems.
 He left the team to rest and he was later diagnosed with a brain tumor.
 Surgery was unsuccessful, and McHenry died at home in late 1922.

 Early life

 McHenry was born in Wrightsville, Adams County, Ohio.
 He made his professional debut with the Portsmouth Cobblers of the Ohio State League.
 McHenry, who had been a second baseman up to that point, was converted to an outfielder with Portsmouth.
 By October 1915, a column in the Portsmouth Daily Times said that McHenry had the potential to play in the major leagues.
 Beginning in 1916, he played with the minor-league Milwaukee Brewers of the American Association.

 Invited to spend spring training with the Cincinnati Reds before the 1918 season, McHenry sustained a broken nose when he was struck by a foul ball off the bat of Sherry Magee.
 The injury put McHenry in the hospital and sidelined him for a month.
 He was sent back to the Brewers.